 A Montessori classroom is based on the premise of the PREPARED ENVIRONMENT.
 This means that the classroom is organized in work areas, equipped with child-sized tables and open areas so they can also work on the floor.
 Materials are also arranged on shelves within reach of children, grouped systematically in distinct subject areas and in order of their complexity.
 The design is based on the principles of simplicity, beauty and order and, carefully organized by the adult, encourages children’s independence and growth.
 The work areas in Children’s House are five: Practical Life, Sensorial, Cultural Subjects, Mathematics and Language.

 Montessori classrooms gather together children of three age levels into a group.
 In Children’s House, children of 3, 4 and 5 years share the same space, which brings them considerable benefits in their social, emotional and cognitive development.

 Another key characteristic is the role of the adult as a guide and observer.
 They allow children to act without constantly depending on the adult, expressing their creativity, curiosity and ability to think for themselves.

-Finally, in Cuarto Creciente International School students in Children’s House have a first contact with music, painting, garden work, psychomotricity and sensory experimentation in the daily workshops during school hours.
+Finally, in Cuarto Creciente Montessori School students in Children’s House have a first contact with music, painting, garden work, psychomotricity and sensory experimentation in the daily workshops during school hours.

 It is worth noting that the contrast between a Montessori center and a traditional one does not lie in WHAT children learn, but HOW they learn it.
 That is what makes the difference that enables children to learn by enjoying and retaining naturally, in order to avoid forgetting what has been learned and loosing the innate passion for learning about the world around them, and to preserve the self-esteem that makes them feel capable and happy.
 Strong foundations are therefore established to continue learning more complex concepts ad infinitum.